Agile-Software-Engineering-25/team-5-backend-newsfeed/README.md

-# UserService
+# Newsfeed Service

-UserService is a Spring Boot-based application designed to manage user-related operations.
-It leverages modern Java (Java 21) and integrates with various Spring Boot modules for web, data, and testing functionalities.
+Newsfeed Service is a Spring Boot microservice for managing and delivering a newsfeed.
+The application is containerized, can be deployed in Kubernetes clusters, and supports both H2 (local) and PostgreSQL (production) as databases.
+The backend provides REST APIs for newsfeed operations and is optimized for cloud-native deployments.

 ## Features